MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/compute.md

 - *Use Azure Batch for built-in scheduling.* Azure Batch offers built-in scheduling features with no need for extra software installation or management.
 It has a consumption pricing model and no licensing fees.
 It also supports containerized tasks natively.
 For deployment best practices, see [Azure Batch Accelerator](https://github.com/Azure/bacc).

 - *Use Azure Kubernetes Service (AKS) for container scaling.* AKS is a managed service for deploying, scaling, and managing containers across a cluster.
-It is suitable for running AI workloads in containers at scale.
+It's suitable for running AI workloads in containers at scale.

 - *Manually orchestrate jobs for simpler tasks.* If orchestration needs are minimal, manage AI resources manually.
-Consider the following for small-scale workloads:
+Consider the following steps for small-scale workloads:
     - *Define your workflow.* Understand your workflow end-to-end, including dependencies and job sequence.
 Consider how to handle failures at any step.
     - *Log and monitor jobs.* Implement clear logging and monitoring frameworks for your jobs.
     - *Validate prerequisites.* Ensure your environment meets all workflow requirements, including necessary libraries and frameworks.